 The Ultimate Guide To Choosing Best Longboards for Cruising

+If you want to pick out the best longboards for cruising on your own, consider this: Deck styles This is the first and most important element that you must consider because it is the foundation for the three most important things in cruising – stability, ease of pushing, and ease of foot braking.
 There are four main deck styles in terms of a longboard.
 They are the top mount, the drop through, the drop deck, and the double drop.
 All four of them are good to cruise, HOWEVER, each one will be suitable for a certain level of ability, from easy to difficult.
 Along with this comes to different budgets.
+To cut the long story short, take a look at this table:

 - There are two kinds of concave: The ordinary concave or the w-concave (W-concave gives a better grip, which usually comes with expensive freeride and downhill boards).
 The choice is yours.